enderprotocol/ender-v1/README.md

 - Withdraw: Once a bond has matured, users can withdraw their funds by calling the `withdraw` function.
 This function performs checks to ensure that the bond has not already been withdrawn, the maturity date has passed, and the caller owns the bond.

 - Reward Distribution: The contract handles reward distribution based on various factors.
-Users can collect rewards using the `claimStakingReward` and `claimRefractionRewards` functions.
+Users can collect rewards using the `calculateStakingReward` and `claimRefractionRewards` functions.

 - Epoch Updates: The contract includes functions for updating reward shares and bond yield shares at the beginning of each epoch.
 These functions calculate and set the reward shares based on the amount of rewards and principles.